 By 0900 hours all is on board and my Tiger is ready for the road.
 The airmass is extremely unstable; any

-sunlight reaching the ground will immediately trigger convection, i. e. showers or thunderstorm.
+sunlight reaching the ground will immediately trigger convection, i. e. showers or thunderstorms.
 But the

 weather gods show mercy this morning, as a thin layer of clouds prevents the sunlight from hitting the

 ground.
 By 1300 hours I am in France, biking through the Ain department.

 Here the cloud cover ends and on my way towards Oyonnax I get a brief shower, but not enough to warrant getting out my wet gear.
 To avoid the really bad weather over the Alps, Italy and eastern France I'm heading out westwards, biking around the worst of the weather.

 By 1730 hours I stop in a quiet cul-de-sac to query my GPS for the nearest hotels - and find that I have